Ophiuchus: Incentivizing Tool-augmented "Think with Images" for Joint Medical Segmentation, Understanding and Reasoning: Methods

 \textbf{Agentic Tool Reinforcement Learning.} We further optimize \textbf{Ophiuchus} through RL with carefully designed rewards, enabling the agent to adaptively discover effective tool-use strategies and achieve compositional tool use, thereby moving beyond the constraints of mimicking the static trajectories observed during SFT.
 ATRL process comprises three key components:

-\textbf{(1) Rollout Formulation.} ATRL extends the formulation of traditional RL with text-only CoT by introducing tool-call tokens and observation tokens.
+\textbf{(1) Rollout Formulation.} ATRL extends the traditional RL by introducing tool-call tokens and observation tokens.
 The observation tokens come from external function calls rather than the model itself.
 According to the formulation in Section~\ref{sec3.1}, given a user query $Q$ and an image $I$, the reasoning trajectory up to step $k$ is denoted as: $R_k = (r_1, t_1, o_1), (r_2, t_2, o_2),...,(r_k, t_k, o_k)$.
 At each step $k+1$, the model must generate the next reasoning thoughts $r_{k+1}$ and select a tool $t_{k+1}$ to formulate a parameterized invocation of the tool to make progress toward solving $Q$.
 The model’s policy is defined as: $(r_{k+1}, t_{k+1}) \sim \pi_{\theta}\!\left(\cdot \mid I,Q, R_k\right)$.
 This rollout process continues to interleave until either an answer is generated or the maximum number of tool calls is reached.
-To prevent inefficient or circular behavior, we enable early termination: if a tool invocation duplicates a previously executed one, the rollout stops immediately.
+To prevent inefficient or circular behavior, we enable early termination: if a tool invocation duplicates a previously executed one, the rollout stops.
 We instruct the model to mark its thoughts, tool calls, and final answers in the output using the special tokens \texttt{<think>}, \texttt{<tool\_call>}, and \texttt{<answer>}.
 When the model output includes \texttt{<tool\_call>}, we automatically parse the tool calls into individual invocations using the model-predicted parameters.
 The outputs from executions are then inserted into the \texttt{<obs>} field and appended to the ongoing trajectory.
 All observation tokens are considered as a whole, which does not contribute to the loss computation.
-The system and user prompt is provided in Appendix~\ref{prompt:sys}.
+The system and user prompts are provided in Appendix~\ref{prompt:sys}.
+Note that \texttt{<tool\_call>} and \texttt{<answer>} are not mutually exclusive; they can co-occur within a single output.

 \textbf{(2) Reward Design.} Unlike prior works~\citep{guo2025deepseek,lai2025med,su2025gmai} that rely on overly simplified, answer-based rewards, we introduce a novel rule-based reward, decomposed into fine-grained signals that deliver dense feedback across various tool-use tasks, steering the model toward effective reasoning.
 Formally, the final reward comprises three components: reasoning format adherence, final answer quality, and strategic tool usage.